What Is Non-Standard Auto Insurance?

 Your insurance history is another factor providers consider.
 Canceling your policy or not making payments in the past can rub insurers the wrong way.
 It’ll show them that you’re a bit flakey and could leave them hanging at any moment.
 Having gaps in your coverage history can also be bad for you because you have no recent track record.
 These issues will cause companies to view you as high-risk.
 A non-standard policy will be the option in this case.

-Where to Get Non-Standard Auto Insurance
+Non-Standard Auto Insurance Providers

 You have a few options if you need to buy non-standard insurance.
 Several major insurers offer it.
 States may also offer risk pools where they’ll assign you to an insurer.
 The state requires that insurers offer you coverage when you’re in a risk pool.